iotaledger/iota-wiki/docs/maintain/hornet/2.0/docs/how_tos/using_docker.md

 :::note

 You can configure your node to either use HTTP or HTTPS.
-For publicly exposed nodes we heavily recommend using HTTPS.
+For publicly exposed nodes, we heavily recommend using HTTPS.

 :::